Accessibility SettingsAccessibility Settings

 The Corsetry Retreat

-The Corsetry Retreat events are held at the beautiful Skendleby Hall in Lincolnshire.
-Our upcoming events include a full schedule of workshops with experienced tutors, chance to examine original garments, as well as time to relax in the historic surroundings, meet with like-minded people, and unwind in the hall’s hot tub and sauna or in the games rooms.
+The Corsetry Retreat events are held at the beautiful Caer Beris Manor, a grade II listed building in Wales, surrounded by 18 acres of serene parkland.
+Our upcoming events include a full schedule of workshops with experienced tutors, optional evening talks or activities, a gallery of excitement, as well as time to relax in the historic surroundings, meet with like-minded people, and unwind in the manor’s hot tub or beside an open fire.

 Who Would Enjoy This?

-Our retreats are aimed at people who have some experience of making corsets and want to develop their skills further, or people who are competent with clothes-making on a sewing machine and want to start to learn corsetry or stays making techniques.
-We will cover everything you need to know to leave The Corsetry Retreat equipped with all of the skills and techniques required to make a beautifully fitting corset.
-From measuring and drafting to perfect fit and finishing.
+Our retreats are aimed at people who have some experience of making corsets and want to develop their skills further, or people who are competent with clothes-making on a sewing machine and want to learn to draft, fit and make bespoke corsetry or stays.
+We will cover everything you need to know for you to leave The Corsetry Retreat equipped with all of the skills and techniques required to make a beautifully fitting corset or Stays.
+This starts with measuring and drafting to perfect fit, then construction and finishing techniques.

-Those of you who are more experienced may find that they want to start making a corset alongside the workshops, if you think this might be the case then please bring along the supplies and fashion fabric you would need.
+Those of you who are more experienced may find that they want to start making a corset alongside the workshops, if you think this might be the case then you will need to bring along any problem projects if you’d like suggestions for techniques and problem solving without judgement.

 There will be 2 tutors on hand throughout the day support your learning and to help troubleshoot your existing projects so please bring along your problem children if you’d like advice on what’s gone wrong (don’t worry they don’t judge).